Over flow

 The overflow property in CSS determines how to handle content that exceeds the boundary of its container.
 This property is especially useful when dealing with text, images, or other elements that might extend beyond their intended dimensions.

-property on the fly with four default values and classes.
+Adjust the overflow property on the fly with four default values and classes.
 These classes are not responsive by default.

 Common Overflow CSS Values